Preparing Your Basement for Waterproofing

 - The first step is to be preventive.
 Just reading this blog means you’ve already started on that process of how to mitigate against moisture, rather than sitting back and waiting for an actual flood to occur before you start thinking of taking action.

 - Start by identifying construction flaws, such as a faulty gutter system, soil sloping and landscaping, and wall paint quality.
-With proper diagnosis at the first sign of problems (before actual flooding takes place), you are in a better position to take charge of the situation.
+With a proper diagnosis at the first sign of problems (before actual flooding takes place), you are in a better position to take charge of the situation.

 - Next, assess your waterproofing options, such as sealants, sump pumps, and drainage systems, including a rough estimate of the kind of costs that will be incurred for the entire process to be completed.